 The bodywork is bonded during construction, increasing stiffness by 8 per cent, and there are numerous other styling and interior tweaks including a pair of lighter bucket seats.

 Power is up from from 542bhp and 466lb ft to 591bhp and 481lb ft, and while acceleration and top speed data has not been released we would expect the Nismo to achieve the 0-60 sprint in around 2.5sec Blimey.
 The standard car’s top speed is 196mph, and the Nismo is expected to be around the same.

-JDM Import cars have certain complications when owning which is why we stick to UK cars, these include The MFD and Sat Nav are in Japanese, Buttons on MFD are Japanese, No bonnet pop-up devices installed for EU safety, Radio frequency, Tyre sensors frequency.
+JDM Import cars have certain complications when owning which is why we stick to UK cars, these include The MFD and Sat Nav are in Japanese, Buttons on MFD are Japanese, No bonnet pop-up devices installed for EU safety and different Radio frequency & Tyre sensors frequency.